visualopsholdings/nodes-web/README.md

 Visit https://info.visualops.com/ for more info.

-All the places that mention "Visual Ops", could be interchanged with "ZMQChat".
+All the places that mention "Visual Ops", could be interchanged with "Nodes".

 ## Building